Goal tracking methods compared: most people pick the wrong one for their goal type

 OKRs (Objectives and key results)

 OKRs shine when you’re managing multiple goals across different life areas.
-Here’s what a personal OKR looks like in practice: Objective – “Become a stronger public speaker.”
+Here’s what a personal OKR looks like in practice.
+Objective: “Become a stronger public speaker.”
 Key Result 1: “Give 3 presentations this quarter.”
 Key Result 2: “Receive feedback scores above 7/10 on delivery.”
-A weekly check-in then takes five minutes: you simply update the percentage progress on each key result.
-For implementation details, our guide on how to track OKRs covers the setup in detail.
+A weekly check-in then takes about five minutes: you simply update the percentage progress on each key result.
+If the goal itself shifts mid-quarter, OKRs adapt cleanly, because you rewrite the key results without discarding the objective.

 SMART goals